bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 [Products](/api-reference/catalog/catalog-api/products/getproducts) are the primary catalog entity, and the primary function of the eCommerce platform is to sell products on the storefront, and other channels.

 Products can be physical or digital:
-* **Physical** - exist in a physical form, have a weight, and are being sold by retailers with the intent of shipping to customers.
+* **Physical** - exist in a physical form, have a weight, and are sold by merchants with intent to ship to customers.
-* **Digital** - Non-physical products.
-Includes downloadables such as computer software, ebooks, music, images, and other media; and services such as haircuts, consulting, or lawn care.
+* **Digital** - Non-physical products including downloadable files such as computer software, ebooks, music, images, and other media; and services such as haircuts, consulting, or lawn care.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">